Prędocice

 Prędocice (Toporów, (Note: The name Toporów is still used by locals from nearby towns and villages, and maps, and local signage.)
-Tormersdorf; Tormarjecy) is an abandoned village (Note: The village was never officially a town, however, is sometimes considered a ghost town as opposed to an abandoned village) in the Lower Silesian Forest, located in the administrative district of Gmina Pieńsk, within Zgorzelec County, Lower Silesian Voivodeship, in south-western Poland.
+Tormarjecy; Tormersdorf) is an abandoned village (Note: The village was never officially a town, however, is sometimes considered a ghost town as opposed to an abandoned village) in the Lower Silesian Forest, located in the administrative district of Gmina Pieńsk, within Zgorzelec County, Lower Silesian Voivodeship, in south-western Poland.
 It lies on the east bank of the Lusatian Neisse, directly opposite Rothenburg.

 History

 Pre World War II

-The village dates back to before 1403, as a Sorbian settlement by the name of Tornow.
+The village dates back to c.
+1403, as a Sorbian settlement by the name of Tornow.
 The name Tormersdorff appeared in written records from 1490.
 On 6 October, 1518 a fire completely destroyed a manor house.
 During the fire, a strong easterly wind blew, and spread the fire west into Rothenburg.
 In 1840, a faience factory opened, on the site of the manor house.
 The factory was closed in 1860.